 - (a) Motions to File a Document under Seal Non-Highly Sensitive Documents.
 For documents which are not Highly Sensitive Documents (as defined in ¶ (b)), motions to file a document under seal and the document to be placed under seal may be filed through the Court's e-filing system or over the counter.
-If the motion is granted, the Court will seal only an entire document; it will not seal parts of a document. - Motions to redact information already on the Court's docket or claims register, such as social security numbers, the names of minor children or financial account numbers must comply with the redaction procedures in Local Rule 9037-1. - (b) Highly Sensitive Documents.
+If the motion is granted, the Court will seal only an entire document; it will not seal parts of a document. - Motions to redact information already on the Court's docket or claims register, such as social security numbers, the names of minor children or financial account numbers must comply with the redaction procedures in Local Rule 9037-1. - (b) Highly Sensitive Documents (HSD Definition).
 The Administrative Office of the Courts having identified past and potential breaches to the Judiciary's electronic filing system (CM/ECF) and that certain documents electronically filed are "Highly Sensitive Documents" ("HSD(s)"), the following procedures shall be used when a party in interest requests that the court allow for the filing or placing of a HSD under seal.
 The following definition of a HSD and the procedure is structured and shall be applied in a manner consistent with the strong presumption in favor of public access to court records.
 See Nixon v.
-Warner Communications, Inc., 435 U.S. 589, 597-98 (1978). - 1) The definition of a Highly Sensitive Document developed by the Ninth Circuit and incorporated into this Local Bankruptcy Rule is:
+Warner Communications, Inc., 435 U.S. 589, 597-98 (1978).
+A document or other material that contains sensitive, but unclassified, information that warrants exceptional handling and storage procedures to prevent significant consequences that could result if such information were obtained or disclosed in an unauthorized manner.
+Although frequently related to law enforcement materials, especially sensitive information in a bankruptcy case could also qualify for HSD treatment.

-Unclassified sealed documents involving: national security; foreign sovereign interests; criminal activity related to cybersecurity, intellectual property, or trade secrets; terrorism;
+1) The definition of a Highly Sensitive Document developed by the Ninth Circuit and incorporated into this Local Bankruptcy Rule is:

-investigation of public officials; the reputational interests of the United States; and sensitive commercial information likely to be of interest to foreign powers.
+Unclassified sealed documents involving: national security; foreign sovereign interests; eriminal activity related to cybersecurity, intellectual property, or trade secrets; terrorism; investigation of public officials; the reputational interests of the United States; and sensitive commercial information likely to be of interest to foreign powers.